NorthernMan54/homebridge-alexa/Installation.md

 ```

 #### routines
   - Enables passing to Alexa of real time events from Motion and Contact sensors.
 For use in the Alexa app to create Routines triggered by these sensors.
-Not required unless you are using Alexa Routines.
+Not required unless you are using Alexa Routines triggered by Homebridge devices.

 ```
 "platforms": [